haskus/variant/README.rst

 Variant and EADT datatypes.

-Originally found in [haskus-utils-variant package](https://hackage.haskell.org/package/haskus-utils-variant).
-It has been moved here to reduce its number of dependencies and to give it a package name that sucks less.
+Originally found in `haskus-utils-variant <https://hackage.haskell.org/package/haskus-utils-variant>`_ package with some dependencies on other |haskus-*` packages, it has been moved into its own consolidated package to reduce its number of dependencies and to give it a better package name.